sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Jobs" />
 ## Jobs

-For many, the JobMine process is familiar so I won't speak about that.
+For many, the JobMine process is familiar so we won't speak about that.
 You probably know how to get a job.

 Something to note is that many companies in the US (particularly California) are much more laid back and don't care if you wear a suit or not.
 Depends on the company.
-I suit up for Morgan Stanley but not Facebook.
+We suit up for Morgan Stanley but not Facebook.

-If you read earlier, I got my first co-op in the US.
-Which is something CECS says not to do in your first year.
+CECS says not to do US in your first year.
 Even if you only have 4 months of school under your belt, there is no actual restriction for going in first year.
+Some of us have done it without trouble successfully.

 <section id="Jobs-Pay" />
 ### Pay